nspcc-dev/neofs-node/cmd/neofs-adm/docs/subnetwork-usage.md

 Add client request sent successfully.
 ```

-**NOTE:** owner of the subnetwork is also allowed to add clients.
+**NOTE:** the owner of the subnetwork is also allowed to add clients.
 This is
 the only one command that accepts `ownerID`, not the public key.
-Administrator can manage only his group (a group where that administrator
+Administrator can manage only their group (a group where that administrator
-has been added by subnet owner).
+has been added by the subnet owner).

 # Bootstrapping Storage Node

-After subnetwork [creation](subnetwork-creation.md) and inclusion node to it, the
+After a subnetwork [is created](subnetwork-creation.md) and a node is included into it, the
 node could be bootstrapped and service subnetwork containers.

-For bootstrapping you need to specify ID of the subnetwork in the node's
+For bootstrapping, you need to specify the ID of the subnetwork in the node's
 configuration:

 ```yaml